Data sovereignty

 CDN & WAFGlobal (nearest edge)No

-Persistent data - account records, generation logs, API keys, webhooks, credit ledger, consent records, and output files - is stored only in the data region you selected.
-It does not replicate to other regions.
+Persistent data: account records, generation logs, API key metadata, webhooks, credit ledger entries, consent records, activity logs, and output files - is stored in the data region you selected.

 BabySea uses consent-based analytics technologies.
-Availability varies by region:
+Availability may vary by region:

 ProviderPurposeAvailable in